-- When the command is executed, a prompt to confirm execution of the command with the specified options is displayed.
-Enter "y" to execute the command or "n" to cancel the command. - Unless all of the host name, DNS domain name, IP address, net mask, and routing settings have been made, it results in errors.
+■ When the command is executed, a prompt to confirm execution of the command with the specified options is displayed.
+Enter "y" to execute the command or "n" to cancel the command.

+- Unless all of the host name, DNS domain name, IP address, net mask, and routing settings have been made, it results in errors.
 Please execute the sethostname(8), setnetwork(8), and setroute(8) command to set all items, then reexecute the applynetwork(8) command. - To set to multiple interfaces, all of the host name, DNS domain name, IP address, net mask, and routing settings need to be set on every interface.
 In these interfaces, if any of these setting items omitted, it results in errors. - To specify a host name, use the sethostname(8) command.
 To specify an IP address and net mask, use the setnetwork(8) command.
 To specify routing, use the setroute(8) command.

-EXAMPLE 1 Resets XSCF to reflect the information that has been set for the XSCF network.
-The set contents are displayed and reflected after XSCF is reset.
+EXAMPLE 1 Reflects the information that has been set for the XSCF network.